imchocomint/Hyprbian/README.md

 - hyprgraphics
 - hyprwayland-scanner
 - xdg-desktop-portal-hyprland

-- libaquamarine
-- libhyprutils
+as well as their development libraries (except the last one, which is bundled in Releases).

+For development libraries, you can install them from [Releases](https://github.com/imchocomint/Hyprbian/releases).
+This will be updated twice a month.

-as well as their development libraries (except the last three).
-All can be installed from GNU Guix, although I do not recommend this method.
-You should compiles the binaries as their guide, and manually install them on top of older version installed via apt.
+All dependencies need to be installed after installing the libraries (to avoid compilation issues).
+They (dependencies) can be installed from GNU Guix, although I do not recommend this method.
+You should compiles the binaries as their guide (on GitHub), and manually install them on top of older version installed via apt.
+I would also recommend a tool called Pacstall.
+It do work in most cases, but for xdg-desktop-portal-hyprland you need some tinkering.

-For development libraries, you can install older version from apt or the Debian website.
-It still works as of now, but things may change later.

-You also need tomlplusplus and its development libraries (available on apt).
+You also need tomlplusplus and its development libraries libtomlplusplus-dev (available in Debian repository).
 This is hidden from the official documentations.

-To install development libraries: ` sudo apt install lib<software name>-dev ` or search on Debian for the name `lib<software name>-dev`

 ## Install GCC 15 (not applicable to experimental)
 Unless you want to update, do not run this script on Debian experimental as it comes with GCC 15 (as well as libstdc++15) on default